dennislamcv1/IBMBIFoundations/README.md

 # IBMBIFoundations
 ## BI Foundations with SQL, ETL and Data Warehousing Specialization

-Professionals with SQL, ETL, Enterprise Data Warehousing (EDW), Business Intelligence (BI) and Data Analysis skills are in great demand.
-This Specialization is designed to provide career relevant knowledge and skills for anyone wanting to pursue a job role in domains such as Data Engineering, Data Management, BI or Data Analytics.
+The job market for business intelligence (BI) analysts is expected to grow by23 percent from 2021 to 2031 (US Bureau of Labor Statistics).
+This IBM specialization gives you sought-after skills employers look for when recruiting for a BI analyst.

+BI analysts gather, clean, and analyze key business data to find patterns and insights that aid business decision-making.

-The program consists of four online courses.
-In the first course you learn the basics of SQL and how to query relational databases with this powerful language.
-Next you learn to use essential Linux commands and create basic shell scripts.
-You continue your journey by learning to build and automate ETL, ELT and data pipelines using BASH scripts, Apache Airflow and Apache Kafka.
-In the final course you learn about Data Lakes, Data Marts as well as work with Data Warehouses.
-You also create interactive reports and dashboards to derive insights from data in your warehouse.
+During this specialization, you’ll learn the basics of SQL, focusing on how to query relational databases using this popular and powerful language.
+You’ll use essential Linux commands to create basic shell scripts.
+Plus, you’ll learn how to build and automate ETL, ELT, and data pipelines using BASH scripts, Apache Airflow, and Apache Kafka.

+You’ll discover why companies use data lakes and data marts, and work with adata warehouse.
+Plus, you’ll dive into the rewarding aspect of BI, creating interactive reports and dashboards so you can derive insights from data in your warehouse.

-Note that this specialization has a significant emphasis on hands-on practice employing real tools used by data professionals.
-Every course has numerous hands-on labs as well as a course project.
-While you will benefit from some prior programming experience, it is not absolutely necessary for this course.
-The only pre-requisites for this specialization are basic computer and data literacy, and a passion to self-learn online.
+Additionally, you’ll gain valuable hands-on practice employing real-world tools used by data professionals.
+Each course has numerous hands-on labs and includes a project, which gives you plenty to talk about in interviews.

+When you complete the full program, you’ll have a shareableportfolio of projects and a Specialization certificate for your resume and LinkedIn profile.